rossta/rossta.github.com/source/blog/2018-01-28-finding-four-in-a-row-ftw.html.md

 author: Ross Kaffenberger
 published: true
 summary: A win algorithm for Vue.js Connect Four
-description: In this post for the Building Connect Four in Vue.js and Phoenix series, we'll implement an algorithm for detecting four-in-a-row with JavaScript and display the results to our Vue.js components.
+description: In this post for the Building Connect Four with Vue.js and Phoenix series, we'll implement an algorithm for detecting four-in-a-row with JavaScript and display the results to our Vue.js components.
 pull_image: 'blog/purple-circles.jpg'
 pull_image_caption: Background Photo by Peter Clarkson on Unsplash
 series: 'Connect Four'